This hub is all about the different types of acne and how to effectively get them under control with proper skincare.

 2. Oil Free Light Moisturizer for Acne Prone Skin

 Lots of people with acne try to use products to drain their excess oil.
 Some never put on moisturizer because they believe that it might make the pimples even worse.
 While certain beauty products will definitely make acne worse, there are some light moisturizers that are designed to moisturize the skin without clogging pores.
 More specifically, look for light moisturizers that are labeled non-comedogenic.
 Apply only a very thin layer of this light moisturizer on the face.
 Again, this is from personal experience.
-The light moisturizer really helped out my acne prone skin back in the day.
+The light moisturizer really helped out my acne prone skin back in the days.
 And guess what?
 I didn't get more acne from the moisturizer only my skin became more healthier.
-But whatever you do, please do not ever put petroleum jelly on your face.
+But whatever you do, please do not ever put petroleum jelly or Vaseline on your face.
 Also, never ever try to drain your face of oil with the alcohol containing toners.

 3. Oil Control Powder Makeup is Your Friend